NedaWang/JavaScript/README.md

     toggleLid(lidStatus) {
     this.lidOpen = lidStatus;
   },
+Object methods must be declared using function expressions or the method definition shorthand, and can't use arrow functions.
 #### classes: object blueprints or templates
 1. Class declaration: class Name {}
 2. Class expression:  const Name = class {}